Alfred Choubrac: Censored

-The 1880s and 1890s were an intermediary period in the development of the poster in which its primary political function shifted to a primarily promotional one as advertising in the emerging consumer economy, often, if not primarily, through the commoditisation of female sexuality.
+The 1880s and 1890s were an intermediary period in the development of the poster in which its primary political function shifted to a primarily promotional one as advertising in the emerging consumer economy.
+The poster began a new phase of its development, promoting merchandise, often through representations of female sexuality.
+The frequent presence of female sexuality was seen by conservative circles and the authorities as a challenge and a threat to public morals.

 In April 1891, under orders from the Minister of the Interior, the prefect of Paris, Henri-Auguste Lozé, seized and destroyed hundreds of posters considered to be a violation of public decency.
 Many artists and their printers were charged.
 Several of Choubrac's posters were prohibited and he was brought to court along with the printers.

 One of the censored posters advertised the performance of the dancer Ilka de Mynn at the Folies Bergère, who was depicted in a maillot (body stocking), which, according to the court that charged Choubrac was a cause for concern because the model appeared to be nude.
-Another poster was an advertisement for the French magazine Fin de Siècle, which showed a scarcely dressed female dancer.
+Another poster was an advertisement for the French magazine Fin de Siècle (fr), which showed a scarcely dressed female dancer.
 In an interview with La Presse, Choubrac said he was astonished by the upheaval, claiming that "nudity is exposed everywhere and in much more provocative ways; and I frankly confess that I do not see where the evil was, I sought to make a work of art and nothing more."

+Choubrac, the printers, and the proprietors of the magazine agreed to re-print the issue, leaving the censored areas as blank paper.
+'This portion of the drawing has been prohibited', said the overprinted magazine cover.
+In reaction, Choubrac published a poster in protest, with a large vine leaf (to cover indecent images) and a long pair of scissors printed in green on yellow paper.
+The text of this leaflet, available in only a few copies, is as follows: "Large choice of vine leaves of all sizes for illustrated posters, at the request of the virtuous newspapers the T..., the G... and the D."